Updated: May 16

 Companies must focus on gender diversity as a leadership imperative, rather than a ‘one and done’ activity.
 What is needed is genuine commitment and system and people, that are measurable.
 What gets measured gets done!

-So with those benefits in mind, how can businesses become better at engaging and including women and BAME employees?
+So with those benefits in mind, how can businesses become better at supporting Black and ethnically diverse employees?

-1. Removing gaps to inclusion for BAME and women.
+1. Removing gaps to inclusion for Black women.

 A key element of inclusion is having representation across all levels of leadership.

-Frameworks that remove barriers to inclusion for women and BAME candidates into leadership, promote pathways towards innovative decision making processes.
+Frameworks that remove barriers to inclusion for Black women into leadership, promote pathways towards innovative decision making processes.

 These frameworks and initiatives can encompass a range of experiential and diverse thought leadership, to enhance, and promote diversity and inclusion across the business.

-By providing mentoring programmes for currently under-represented staff at decision making levels, organisations remove the likelihood of women and BAME employees taking their expertise elsewhere.
+By providing mentoring programmes for currently under-represented staff at decision making levels, organisations remove the likelihood of women and Black and ethnically diverse employees taking their expertise elsewhere.

 2. Implement policies and mechanisms that are responsive to diversity.